Can book writing software replace an editor? Nope. But it can help you improve your grammar and readability.

 You were born to tell stories and share your message with the world.
 But you sit down to type and something terrible happens.
 Your fingers misspell things.
 Verbs switch tenses as you type.
 Nothing works quite like it did when it was still just a compelling idea in your head.

-You reread and catch a few errors, but what if you’ve reached the end of your grammar prowess?
-Need some book writing software to help improve your writing?
+You reread and catch a few grammatical errors, but what if you’ve reached the end of your grammar prowess?
+Can some book writing software help improve your writing?
+Take a look at this online editor and readability app and see if one or both of them will work for you.
+Let's see how Grammarly vs Hemingway stack up.

-Best Book Writing Software: The Magic of Grammarly and Hemingway
+Best Book Writing Software: The Magic of Grammarly vs Hemingway App

 Getting Started With Grammarly